jet2jet/dts-pack/README.md

 #### --stripUnusedExports (boolean)

 Specifies for stripping exported entities when not used.
 If omitted, the entities are not stripped.

+#### --forceDefineGlobal (boolean)

+Specifies to define global export variable forcely.
+If specified, the variable which name is from `rootName` will be defined to `global` scope in addition to `export as namespace XXX;`.
+This setting does not affect if `rootName` contains '.', because the root namespace is always declared to `global`.

 #### --headerText, --header, -H (string) / --footerText, --footer, -F (string)